rsw359/city-explorer-api/README.md

 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature:

 ## Name of feature: *Server*

 Estimate of time needed to complete: 2 hours

 Start time: 7:30 am

 Finish time: 12 pm

+Actual time needed to complete: 5 hours

+## Name of feature: *Front End*

+Estimate of time needed to complete: 1 hour

+Start time: 12:30 pm

+Finish time: had to finish other work...incomplete

-Actual time needed to complete: 5 hour
+Actual time needed to complete: 5 hours